go332/mooc/README.md

 }
 ----------------------------------------
  the computation executed after the loop has ended has been implemented inside of the loop: This approach is not recommended as it can easily lead to very complex program structure.
+Scanner reader = new Scanner(System.in);

+// Create variables needed for the loop

+while (true) {
+    // read input

+    // end the loop -- break

+    // check for invalid input -- continue

+    // handle valid input
+}

+// functionality to execute after the loop ends
+In other words, the program structure is cleaner if the things to be done after the loop ends are placed outside of it.